daboe01/cappuccino/README.markdown

 Getting Started
 ---------------
-To write you first application, [download the starter package](http://www.cappuccino-project.org/#download).
+To write your first application, [download the starter package](http://www.cappuccino-project.org/#download).

 To contribute to Cappuccino, please read here: [Getting and Building the Source](https://github.com/cappuccino/cappuccino/wiki/Getting-and-building-the-source).